facebookresearch/mmf/docs/source/tutorials/dataset.rst

 Dataset Builder
 ===============

-Builder creates and returns an instance of :class:`pythia.datasets.base_dataset.BaseDataset` which is inherited from ``torch.utils.data.dataset.Dataset``.
+Builder creates and returns an instance of :class:`mmf.datasets.base_dataset.BaseDataset` which is inherited from ``torch.utils.data.dataset.Dataset``.
-Any builder class in Pythia needs to be inherited from :class:`pythia.datasets.base_dataset_builder.BaseDatasetBuilder`. |BaseDatasetBuilder| requires user to implement following methods after inheriting the class.
+Any builder class in MMF needs to be inherited from :class:`mmf.datasets.base_dataset_builder.BaseDatasetBuilder`. |BaseDatasetBuilder| requires user to implement following methods after inheriting the class.

 - ``__init__(self):``